odpi/egeria/open-metadata-resources/open-metadata-tutorials/docker-tutorial/README.md

 This container can be incorporated into larger container orchestration environments or used standalone.
 This tutorial describes how to use it standalone.
-The [Open Metadata Labs](../../open-metadata-labs) use this container with either the `docker-compose` or `Kubernetes` container services to create a complete open metadata solution.
+The [Open Metadata Labs](../../open-metadata-labs) use this container with `Kubernetes` container services to create a complete open metadata solution.
 Link to [Hands-on Labs Infrastructure Guide](../lab-infrastructure-guide) to learn more.